Pantages Theater (Tacoma, Washington)

 The Pantages Theatre or Jones Building in Tacoma, Washington was designed by the architect B. Marcus Priteca.
-The unusual structure opened in January 1918.
+The theater was commissioned in 1916 by the theater manager Alexander Pantages and opened in January 1918.
 It was designed to be an office building and a vaudeville theatre.
-The theaters Second Renaissance Revival style is juxtaposed with the Commercial style.
+The theater's Second Renaissance Revival style is juxtaposed with the Commercial style.
 The exterior above the ground floor is largely unaltered.
-The building still houses entertainment and commercial activities (Tacoma City Theaters).
+The building still houses entertainment and commercial activities (Tacoma City Theaters) A brief overview of the owner and renovation history, in 1916–1918, B. Marcus Priteca with Edwin W. Houghton; 1955 remodel, Carlson, Eley, and Grevstad; 1982–1983 renovation, Richard F. McCann; 2006 entrance/lobby renovation, Korth Sunseri Hagey and Grulich Architecture and Planning; 2014 stage expansion and structural renovations, BCRA.
+901 Broadway.